Kyiv Metro: Historical fares

 Originally the Metro ride cost was 50 kopecks; however, in 1961, following a revaluation of the Soviet ruble, the ride was fixed at 5 kopecks for the next 30 years.
 After 1991, as Ukraine suffered from hyperinflation, the price gradually rose to 20,000 karbovanets in 1996.
 Following the 1996 denomination, 20,000 karbovanets became ₴0.20 (20 kopiyok), although the karbovanets sum was still payable up to 16 September that year.
 Since then, the price has risen to ₴0.50 in 2000 and ₴2.00 in 2008.
 In November 2008, when the price was increased to ₴2.00, public protests took place and the Antitrust Committee of Ukraine ordered to decrease of the price to ₴1.70.
 In September 2010, the price was increased back to ₴2.00.
 In February 2015, the price was further increased.
-The last increase occurred on 15 July, 2017.
+The last increase occurred on 15 July 2017.

 The fares are set by the Kyiv City State Administration subject to the approval of the Ministry of Infrastructure.

-A proposal to set prices according to the distance traveled, or time spent in the metro, is being discussed.
+A proposal to set prices according to the distance traveled or time spent in the metro was discussed n 2017.
 For this purpose, specially built "long" exit turnstiles with card readers at the far end have already been installed at some station exits.